 Judith February is a consultant on governance matters and affiliated to the University of Cape Town’s Graduate School of Development Policy and Practice.
 Prior to that she was Executive Director of the HSRC’s Democracy and Governance Unit and also Head of the Idasa’s South African Governance programme.
 Judith has worked extensively on issues of good governance, transparency and accountability within the South African context.
 She is a regular commentator in the media on politics in SA and in 2009 served on an ad hoc panel to evaluate the effectiveness of South Africa’s Parliament.
 She is a regular columnist for Media24 and also an occasional columnist for the Daily Maverick and other publications.
 She is the co-editor of “Testing democracy: which way is South Africa going?”
 March 2010, Idasa.
 She was awarded a summer fellowship in 2009 at the Freeman Spogli Institute for Democracy Development and the rule of law at Stanford University, California and in 2012 was awarded a Spring Reagan-Fascell Fellowship at the National Endowment for Democracy in Washington DC.

-To read publications by Judith February on our website please click here.
+To see Judith February's extensive list of publications on our website please click here.

 Paul has been working as a professional in the field of decentralisation and local governance in Africa and Asia for over 25 years.
 During that period he was Country Director for SNV, Netherlands Development Organisation in various African countries for 10 years.
 Presently, Paul is working as an independent consultant in the field of public governance assessment and governance capacity development.
 He has carried out assignments for the Swiss Development Cooperation designing and backstopping governance assessments in Zambia, Malawi and Botswana and is currently working on an assignment for the United Nations Development Programme in Myanmar supporting the democratization process at local level.